thinhrick0101/ass2_SEP_group46/README.md

 ## Workflow 3: Static analysis (`static_analysis_2.yml`)

 pylint is a popular static code analysis tool for Python.
 It helps developers improve code quality by identifying programming errors, enforcing a coding standard, and offering simple refactoring suggestions.
-Here’s a detailed overview of pylint:

 This is the link of static_ ananlysis_2 : https://github.com/thinhrick0101/ass2_SEP_group46/actions/runs/9670428376/job/26679116665